By Ryan Chen

 After our chat, Ahmad invited me to stay for dinner with his family.
 I’d been on the road for a few days, and it was my first home-cooked meal in a while.
 We talked and laughed over tabouli, baba ghanoush, and a meatball and tomato stew.
 I was so thankful to have shared that experience with them and to hear more about their journey.

-The NetHope-led Syrian Refugee Connectivity Alliance was made possible by the support of Cisco, Facebook, Google, Microsoft, and The Patterson Foundation.
+The NetHope-led Syrian Refugee Connectivity Alliance was made possible by the support of Cisco, Facebook, Google, Microsoft, The Patterson Foundation and UNHCR.
 With the completion of this mission, 75 refugee camps in Greece now have Wi-Fi, providing refugees with critical access to family and friends and services.

 Filed Under: Syria Refugee Crisis